BLTerrell/stock-analysis/README.md

 ### Refactoring in General

-In general, refactoring is advantageous because you're trying to make your code more efficient by reducing the number of steps and memory needed to run.
+In general, refactoring is advantageous because you're trying to make your code more efficient by reducing the number of steps and memory needed to run a script.
 At a minimum it allows the you to become more familiar with the code, and if you are adding comments then that should benefit future reviews.
 The potential disadvantages are the time commitment required to go through the process as well as not knowing if your time spent will make code executions quicker until the work is actually done.

 ### Our Refactored VBA Script

 The biggest benefit for refactoring our stock analysis code was that it allowed us to store the data.
 This would be beneficial if our script expanded in the future and we needed to call these values again.
-The only noticeable disadvantage to me was the fact that all us students followed the same prompt on how to refactor this code.
-It would be interesting to see the different ways other individuals would approach the challenge and if they could successfully refactor the code to execute quicker and be more readable.
+The only noticeable disadvantage to me was the fact that all of us engaging in this challenge followed the same prompt on how to refactor this code.
+It would be interesting to see the different ways other individuals would approach the challenge and if they could successfully refactor the code to make it more readable and make it execute quicker.